Tomoya Yokoyama: Later K-1 career

 Yokoyama faced Petchsamui Shimura at Krush.146 on February 25, 2023.
 He won the fight by unanimous decision, with all three judges scoring the bout 28–26 in his favor.
 Although Yokoyama was able to knock his opponent down once apiece in both the first and second round, he was himself knocked down with low kicks in the third and final round of the contest.

 Yokoyama faced the two-time Krush super featherweight title challenger Tatsuya Oiwa at K-1 World GP 2023 in Yokohama on June 3, 2023.
 He won the fight by unanimous decision.
 Two of the judges scored the fight 28–27 for Yokoyama, while the third judge scored the bout an even 28–28.
 Both fighters suffered knockdowns in the second round: Oiwa being knocked down with a left straight and Yokoyama with a right hook.

-Yokoyama faced the former former Krush Featherweight and K-1 Featherweight champion Yuki Egawa at K-1 World GP 2023: ReBOOT～K-1 ReBIRTH～ on September 10, 2023.
+Yokoyama faced the former Krush Featherweight and K-1 Featherweight champion Yuki Egawa at K-1 World GP 2023: ReBOOT～K-1 ReBIRTH～ on September 10, 2023.
 He won the fight by unanimous decision, with three scorecards of 30–29 in his favor.